dotlas/mission_dotlas/README.md

 ### Get crackin'

-Your mission's details are displayed in [mission-internship.ipynb](./mission-internship.ipynb) if you've applied for the internship position from Cal Berkeley.
-Full-time Data Engineer applicants from India / Brazil must complete [mission-data-engineer.ipynb](./mission-data-engineer.ipynb).
+Your mission's details are displayed in [mission.ipynb](./mission.ipynb).

 ### Learning resources